-Angel groups make investments in early stage companies.
+Angel groups make investments in early-stage, high-growth potential companies.
 VentureSouth aims to invest $250,000 to $750,000 in companies seeking capital to launch or scale a market-ready product or service.

 We invest in companies that: